Dylan O’Brien movies are bound to make a splash with his fans, no matter the genre, so let’s see where the actor’s been and where he’s going next.

 It really kicked off in 2012, when he was cast as the lead and romantic love interest Dave in The First Time.
 The Internship came next in 2013, where he played a smaller role, but got to rub elbows with the likes of comedy veterans Vince Vaughn and Owen Wilson.

-But it wasn’t until 2014, when O’Brien was cast in Maze Runner, that everyone started to notice him.
-Young Adult book-to-film adaptations are still a strong vehicle for Hollywood starlets, and this was just the franchise that O’Brien needed to begin his climb toward stardom.
+It wasn’t until 2014, however, when Dylan O’Brien was cast in Maze Runner, that everyone started to notice him on a larger scale.
+Young Adult book-to-film adaptations are still a strong vehicle for Hollywood starlets, and this was the franchise Dylan O’Brien needed to begin his climb toward stardom.

 It was after this point he began starring in larger movies, such as Deepwater Horizon opposite Mark Wahlberg and American Assassin opposite Michael Keaton.

-Following his on-set accident during the Death Cure filming, O’Brien has said picking up American Assassin helped him get back on his feet.
-We can only hope that leads to more upcoming movies.
+Following his on-set accident during The Death Cure filming, Dylan O’Brien said picking up American Assassin helped him get back on his feet.
+We can only hope that leads to even more upcoming movies.

 On a personal level, I hope Dylan chooses to pick up a comedy here and there.
-He’s proven through the Maze Runner Franchise and American Assassin that he is a quickly rising action star, but he stole people’s hearts as the weird and hilarious Stiles Stilinski on Teen Wolf.
+He’s proven through the Maze Runner franchise and American Assassin that he is a rising action star, but he stole people’s hearts as the weird and hilarious Stiles Stilinski on Teen Wolf.

-The kid was born with comedic timing, and as much as I love seeing him kick ass, I’d love to see him in another blockbuster comedy or romcom.
+He was born with comedic timing, and as much as I appreciate seeing him kick ass, I’d love to see him in another blockbuster comedy or romcom.

 And speaking of Teen Wolf, fans of that series are familiar with O’Brien’s ability to play the villain disturbingly well.
 Though it would be difficult to put the leading man mentality behind us, I think playing the bad guy would further show the world what kind of acting chops he has.